SCRA State Laws: Comprehensive Guide for Legal Compliance

 S.C.
 Code Ann. §§ 25-1-4010 to 25-1-4080

-In 2019, the South Carolina legislature passed the South Carolina Servicemembers Civil Relief Act, which provided expanded benefits to South Carolina service members.
-In addition to adopting the protections afforded by the federal SCRA, the South Carolina SCRA extends those protections to include relief from penalties for canceling memberships and contracts for satellite radio services, telecommunications, internet services, gym memberships, and cable television subscriptions.
+In 2019, South Carolina passed the South Carolina Servicemembers Civil Relief Act, providing expanded benefits to South Carolina service members.
+In addition to protections afforded by the federal SCRA, the South Carolina SCRA extends those protections to include relief from penalties for canceling memberships and contracts for satellite radio services, internet services, gym memberships, telecommunications, and cable television subscriptions.

 South Dakota